-- 8. Click the Close button, shown at left, in the Step Setup dialog box to close the Amplitude and Levels configuration view. - 9.
-Drag the three new outputs from the Project View to the table to display the scalar measurements. - 10.
+- 8. Click the Close button, shown at left, in the Step Setup dialog box to close the Amplitude and Levels Step Setup dialog box. - 9.
+Drag the three new outputs +peak, -peak, and peak-peak from the Project View to the Data View to display the scalar measurements. - 10.
 Click the Stop button, shown at left, to stop the project.

 When you click the Stop button, the project stops running after completing the current cycle of operations, or the current iteration.

-Clicking the Abort button completely stops the project without finishing the current iteration. - 11.
-Select File"Save As and save the project as My First Project.wbp in the SignalExpress\Examples\Tutorial directory. - 12.
-Select File"Close to close the project.
+Clicking the Abort button completely stops the project without finishing the current iteration.

+- Select File>Save Project As and save the project as My First Project.wbp in the <SignalExpressTekEd>\Examples\ Tutorial directory. - 12.
+Select File"Close Project to close the project.